LOST-STATS/lost-stats.github.io/Presentation/histograms.md

 k = \frac{ \max x - \min x}{h}
 $$

-For this reason, statistical softwares such as R and Stata will often accept either custom bin width specifications, or number of bins.
+For this reason, statistical softwares such as R and Stata will often accept either custom bin width specifications, or a number of bins.

 ## Histogram vs. bar graph